d12/graphql-remote_loader_example/README.md

 ## Important files

 There are four relevant files when it comes to understanding how `graphql-remote_loader` is used.
-To learn how the example app works, read the inline comments in each file,
+To learn how the example app works, read the inline comments in each file: (inline comments TODO)

 1. http://github.com/d12/graphql-remote_loader_example/blob/master/app/graphql/types/query_type.rb
 2. https://github.com/d12/graphql-remote_loader_example/blob/master/app/graphql/loaders/github_loader.rb